fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

   Files: 2

 FileNumber: 0
-	FilePath: Sample_RVH-2106/RVH-2106_GTAGAGGA-TAGATCGC_L003_R1_001.fastq.gz
+	FilePath: MetaSim_Cdiff8_Ecoli2_1000000_fir.fastq
- 	NumberOfSequences: 1341231
+ 	NumberOfSequences: 1000000
 	FirstSequence: 0
-	LastSequence: 1341230
+	LastSequence: 999999

 FileNumber: 1
-	FilePath: Sample_RVH-2106/RVH-2106_GTAGAGGA-TAGATCGC_L003_R2_001.fastq.gz
+	FilePath: MetaSim_Cdiff8_Ecoli2_1000000_sec.fastq
- 	NumberOfSequences: 1341231
+ 	NumberOfSequences: 1000000
-	FirstSequence: 1341231
+	FirstSequence: 1000000
-	LastSequence: 2682461
+	LastSequence: 1999999

 Summary
-	NumberOfSequences: 2682462
+	NumberOfSequences: 2000000
 	FirstSequence: 0
-	LastSequence: 2682461
+	LastSequence: 1999999

 ```

-The number of reads in the analysis is 2,682,462.
-The number of nucleotides sequenced is 37 * 2,682,462 = 270,928,662.
-If we divide it by the expected genome length, we get 270,928,662 / 4e6 = 68X coverage, which should be sufficient for analysis.
-However, it is obviously not the case.
+The number of reads in the analysis is 2,000,000.
+The number of nucleotides sequenced is 101 * 2,000,000 = 202,000,000.
+If we divide it by the expected genome length, we get 202,000,000 / 4e6 = 50X coverage, which is indeed sufficient for assembly.

 Further troubleshooting can be done by looking at the *CoverageDistributionAnalysis.txt* file

 ```
 more CoverageDistributionAnalysis.txt

-k-mer length:   21
+k-mer length:	31
-Number of k-mers in the distributed de Bruijn graph: 10526772 Lowest coverage observed:       2
+Number of k-mers in the distributed de Bruijn graph: 18616594 Lowest coverage observed:	2
-MinimumCoverage:        2
+MinimumCoverage:	10
-PeakCoverage:   2
+PeakCoverage:	17
-RepeatCoverage: 2
+RepeatCoverage:	24
-Number of k-mers with at least MinimumCoverage: 10526772 k-mers Percentage of vertices with coverage 2: 12.1506 %
+Number of k-mers with at least MinimumCoverage:	8459298 k-mers Percentage of vertices with coverage 2:	15.5668 %
-DistributionFile: Sample_RVH-2106-Ray-2017-06-06/CoverageDistribution.txt
+DistributionFile: Sample_SS-Big/CoverageDistribution.txt

 ```

-The information of interest is the number of k-mers with at least MinimumCoverage: 10526772 k-mers.
-This estimates the size of the de bruijn graph that attains the minimum coverage, in this case a depth of 2.
+The information of interest is the number of k-mers with at least MinimumCoverage: 8,459,298 k-mers.
+This estimates the size of the de bruijn graph that attains the minimum coverage, in this case a depth of 10.
 If we divide this number by 2 (to account for the two strands of DNA), we can estimate the actual size of the genome or metagenome.
-In this case, the genome size would be approximately 5 Mb, which is slightly bigger than a C. difficile genome.
+In this case, the genome size would be approximately 4,2 Mb, which is what we would expect as a genome size.
+However, the number of k-mers in the graph is almost twice that size : 18,616,594.
+This may indicate something is not behaving as expected...

 We will look into to profiling results of Ray to investigate the taxonomical content of the sample.
 This information is found in the BiologicalAbundance folder.